thelfer/tfel/docs/web/HookeStressPotential.md

 with the `@Implicit` dsl.

-The total strain increment \(\Delta\,\tepsilonto\) is automatically substracted to the equation associated with the elastic (\(f_{\tepsilonel}\)), which is equivalent to the following statement:
+The total strain increment \(\Delta\,\tepsilonto\) is automatically subtracted to the equation associated with the elastic (\(f_{\tepsilonel}\)), which is equivalent to the following statement:

 ~~~~{.cpp}